Warpath (comics): Operating as Thunderbird

-Warpath
+Operating as Warpath

 James joins the New Mutants, hoping to track down the Hellions and gain revenge.
 The New Mutants cut ties with the X-Men and become the militant adventurers X-Force, and James changes his codename to Warpath.
-With the team, he fights the likes of Toad's Brotherhood of Evil Mutants, and Weapon P.R.I.M.E.
+With the team, he fights the likes of Toad's Brotherhood of Mutants, and Weapon P.R.I.M.E.
 As a member of X-Force, James becomes more calm and controlled and strikes up a close friendship with his teammate Theresa Rourke Cassidy.
 Despite his strong attraction to her, Theresa only sees James as a friend.
-In a meeting with Emma Frost, she swears she wasn't involved with the deaths of his tribesmen.
+In a meeting with Emma Frost, she swears she was not involved with the deaths of his tribesmen.

 Warpath meets Risque, who helps James with his confidence, and the two begin a love affair.
 However, Risque is being blackmailed by Sledge, and she drugs Warpath and brings him to his lair.
 Sledge's partner, the Vanisher, has disappeared in the Darkforce dimension, while teleporting.
 Sledge reveals to James that his enhanced senses would allow him to survive in this alternate dimension without going insane.
 James locates and rescues the Vanisher, who is being held captive by natives of the Darkforce Dimension, and in turn Sledge gives information on one of his tribesman, Michael Whitecloud, whom James had presumed deceased.
 Whitecloud tells him that Stryfe, X-Force's adversary, was behind the killing of his tribe.
 James goes to Hell to gain revenge but is returned to the living world by Blackheart.
 When James finds out Risque's involvement, he ends their relationship.

 After X-Force's disintegration, Warpath joins the Mumbai branch of the international mutant agency X-Corporation.
 His new team is a mix of old and new friends: Feral, Sunfire, and Thornn.
 He stays there for a while, helping to save Professor X's life.

 Cable and Domino enlist Warpath's help against the Skornn.
 After Cable kills the demon once again, the X-Force disbands.

 Warpath is one of the few mutants to retain his powers after the events of Decimation.
 He begins living in the Mutant camp at the X-Mansion.